survivejs/webpack-book/manuscript/building/01_source_maps.md

 ![Source maps in Chrome](images/sourcemaps.png)

-When your source code has gone through any transformations, debugging becomes a problem.
+When your source code has gone through transformations, debugging becomes a problem.
 When debugging in a browser, how to tell where the original code is? **Source maps** solve this problem by providing a mapping between the original and the transformed source code.
 In addition to source compiling to JavaScript, this works for styling as well.

-One approach is to simply skip source maps during development and rely on browser support of language features.
+One approach is to skip source maps during development and rely on browser support of language features.
 If you use ES2015 without any extensions and develop using a modern browser, this can work.
 The advantage of doing this is that you avoid all the problems related to source maps while gaining better performance.

+If you are using webpack 4 and the new `mode` option, the tool will generate source maps automatically for you in `development` mode.
+Production usage requires attention, though.

 T> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

 ## Inline Source Maps and Separate Source Maps

-Webpack can generate both inline source maps included within bundles or separate source map files.
-The former are valuable during development due to better performance while the latter are handy for production usage as it keeps the bundle size small.
+Webpack can generate both inline or separate source map files.
+The inline ones are valuable during development due to better performance while the separate ones are handy for production use as it keeps the bundle size small.
 In this case, loading source maps is optional.

 It's possible you **don't** want to generate a source map for your production bundle as this makes it effortless to inspect your application.
-By disabling them you are performing a sort of obfuscation.
+By disabling source maps, you are performing a sort of obfuscation.
 Whether or not you want to enable source maps for production, they are handy for staging.
-Skipping source maps entirely speeds up your build as generating source maps at the best quality can be a complex operation.
+Skipping source maps speeds up your build as generating source maps at the best quality can be a complicated operation.

 **Hidden source maps** give stack trace information only.
 You can connect them with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
 While this isn't ideal, it's better to know about possible problems than not.